 Including Tesla, Apple, Google

-Texas Education System โ€” The IQ Pipeline
+Texas Education System — The IQ Pipeline

 The quality of a state's education system is the single most powerful policy lever for influencing average cognitive ability over time.
-Texas has a complicated education story โ€” substantial investment in certain areas alongside persistent underfunding in others.
+Texas has a complicated education story — substantial investment in certain areas alongside persistent underfunding in others.
+As the broader research on how to increase IQ makes clear, years of quality schooling consistently produce measurable gains in both fluid and crystallised reasoning — meaning Texas's per-pupil spending gap relative to the national average has real long-term consequences.

 Education Metric Texas US Average Assessment